How OnlineOrNot uses OnlineOrNot to run OnlineOrNot

 For APIs, things are a little bit different.
 If the API check fails, I know something is wrong, and needs investigating immediately.

-I have OnlineOrNot check its own API every minute:
+I have OnlineOrNot check its own public API every thirty seconds:

-To make OnlineOrNot actually check the API correctly, I have OnlineOrNot make an API request as a real (test) user, with a valid GraphQL query.
+To make OnlineOrNot actually check the API correctly, I have OnlineOrNot make an API request as a real (test) user, with a valid JWT token.

 I set the following HTTP request settings:

-As GraphQL APIs can return 200 OK even when things are going horribly wrong, it's important to set assertions to check the data you queried is coming back correctly:
+It's important to test for correctness too, so I set assertions to check the data is coming back correctly:

-Finally, in advanced settings, I set the check to monitor from a location close to my database (for fastest results), and set it to only alert me if two checks in a row fail.
+Finally, in advanced settings, I set the check to only alert me if two checks in a row fail.

 As I'm already checking the response via Assertions, I don't set 'Text to search for' for my API check.